Paris Musee de Matiere Medicale, Musee Francois Tillequin

-The Museum of Medical Material was founded in 1882 with a collection of laboratory and pharmacy objects and natural substances that were utilised for the production of drugs, and this unusual museum also known as the Musee Francois Tillequin portrays the history of medicine from this aspect.
+The Paris Musee de Matiere Medicale, also known as the Musee Francois Tillequin, was founded in 1882 with a collection of laboratory and pharmacy objects plus natural substances that were utilised for the production of drugs, and this one of the unusual Paris museums that portrays the history of medicine from this aspect.

-There are so many different items to discover at this museum in Paris, which was first installed in the Faculty of Pharmacy back in 1882 in its current location, but some of the items on display date from far earlier, and in fact, right back to 1763.
+There are so many different items to discover at the Paris Musee de Matiere Medicale, which was first installed in the Faculty of Pharmacy back in 1882 in its current location, but some of the items on display date from far earlier, and in fact, right back to 1763.

 Musee de Matiere Medicale